Leeaandrob/storelist-app/README.md

-# appRedditFeed
+# StoreList-App
-reddit api with ionic
+A app mobile that will to be comunicate with the api storelist.